wso2/choreo-samples/github-release-to-slack/readme.md

-Use template (GitHub New Release to Slack Channel Message) to send a message to a Slack channel for a new release is done in GitHub.
+# GitHub New Release to Slack Channel Message
 ## Use case
 It is important to be updated with a particular software development tool that you or your team are using in the day-to-day development process and get notified immediately on a new release of it.
 There can be a Slack channel followed by a development community or a team that uses that specific tool.
-This template makes it easier to provide such notification by allowing to send a message to a targeted Slack channel when there is a new release in a specific GitHub repository.
-This template can be used to send a message to a selected Slack channel when a new release is done in a specific repository in GitHub.
+This sample makes it easier to provide such notification by allowing to send a message to a targeted Slack channel when there is a new release in a specific GitHub repository.
+This sample can be used to send a message to a selected Slack channel when a new release is done in a specific repository in GitHub.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/github_release_to_slack <newProjectName>`
 * GitHub account
 * Slack workspace with admin privileges